Career Pathways in Arts and Communications: Exploring Options and Exceptions

 Healthcare careers focus on the diagnosis, treatment, and prevention of illness and injury:

-professionals who help patients recover physical function after illness or injury.
+- Physical therapists professionals who help patients recover physical function after illness or injury.

 While healthcare professionals need strong communication skills, their primary focus is on patient care instead than creative expression or media production, place them in the health science career cluster instead than arts and communications.